Damodar Pande

 Damodar Pande (दामोदर पाँडे) (1752 - March 13, 1804) was the Mulkaji of Nepal (equivalent to Prime Minister of Nepal) from 1803 until March 1804 and the most influential Kaji from 1794 to his execution on March 13, 1804.
-He is also arguably referred to as the first Prime Minister of Nepal.
-He was the youngest son of famous Kaji of Prithivi Narayan Shah Kalu Pande.
+He is also referred to as arguably the first Prime Minister of Nepal.
+He was the youngest son of Kalu Pande, the famous Kaji of Prithivi Narayan Shah.
 He was born in 1752 in Gorkha.
 Damodar Pande was one of the commanders during the Sino-Nepalese War and in Nepal-Tibet War.
-He was among the successful Gorkhali warriors sent towards the east by Prithivinarayan Shah.
+He was among the successful Gorkhali warriors sent towards the east by Prithivi Narayan Shah.

-After his execution, Ranajit Pande (who was his paternal cousin) was established as Mulkaji (Chief Kaji), along with Bhimsen Thapa as second Kaji, Sher Bahadur Shah as Mul Chautariya and Ranganath Paudel as Raj Guru (Royal Preceptor).
+After his execution, Ranajit Pande (who was his paternal cousin) was established as Mulkaji (Chief Kaji), along with Bhimsen Thapa as second Kaji, Sher Bahadur Shah as Mul Chautariya and Ranga Nath Poudyal as Raj Guru (royal preceptor).

 Family

 He was born on 1752 A.D. to Kaji of Gorkha, Kalu Pande.
 He belonged to a Hindu Chhetri family.
 His elder brother was Vamsharaj Pande, Dewan of Nepal.
 He had five sons among which Rana Jang Pande became Mukhtiyar of Nepal.